-We currently conduct research activities through Pangu BioPharma, in collaboration with the Hong Kong University of Science and Technology.
+We currently conduct research activities through Pangu BioPharma Limited, in collaboration with the Hong Kong University of Science and Technology.
 Additionally, we have conducted clinical trials in the European Union (EU) and in Australia and may conduct future clinical trials internationally.
-If any of our product candidates are approved for commercialization outside of the United States, we expect to either use our own sales organization or selectively enter into agreements with third parties to market our products on a worldwide basis or in more limited geographical regions.
+Our partner, Kyorin, is currently completing an ATYR1923 Phase 1 clinical trial in healthy volunteers in Japan.
+If any of our product candidates are approved for commercialization outside of the United States, we expect to either use our own sales organization or selectively enter into agreements with third parties to market our products on a worldwide basis or in more limited geographical regions, as with Kyorin and ATYR1923 in Japan.
 We are, and we expect that we will continue to be, subject to a variety of risks related to international operations, including, but not limited to: different regulatory requirements for approval of drugs and biologics in foreign countries; reduced or uncertain protection for intellectual property; unexpected changes in tariffs, trade barriers and regulatory requirements; economic weakness, including inflation, or political instability in particular foreign economies and markets; compliance with tax, employment, immigration and labor laws for employees living or traveling abroad; foreign currency fluctuations, which could result in reduced revenues, and other obligations incident to doing business in another country; and the global impacts of the COVID-19 pandemic.